matthewp131/orderbook_rust_demo/README.md

 # Orderbook Demo
 This crate simulates an orderbook accepting limit orders for buying and selling, with the option to support matching trades with the `-t` flag.
 Please see [Generate Documentation](#generate-documentation) for source code documentation.
 Please see [Runtime Complexity](#runtime-complexity) for info on time and space complexity and potential optimizations.
+Please see [Run with Docker](#run-with-docker) for information on starting with either Docker or Docker Compose.

 ## Build and run locally